Want a guaranteed better Thanksgiving? Perhaps even the best Thanksgiving ever?

 Here’s a checklist of activities, which will make your world look brighter and your holiday grander.
 I’m convinced so much I’d almost guarantee you.
 You may not be able to do all of them.
 I would encourage you to complete the ones you can.

-Here are 7 ways to having the best Thanksgiving ever:
+How to have the best Thanksgiving ever:

 Read Psalm 136.